Links on Android Authority may earn us a commission. Learn more.

-Better encryption, 2-factor authentication, and other security features help us keep our data safe online.
-However, it might be something as simple as a stranger cozying up to you without your knowledge that could ultimately cause the biggest privacy issues.
-If this is something you’re worried about, using a privacy screen protector can make all the difference.
-What are they and how do they work?
+Security features like end-to-end encryption, two-factor authentication, and a good VPN can help to protect you while online.
+However, something as simple as a sneaky glance can cause the biggest privacy issue.
+If this is something you’re worried about, using a privacy screen protector is the way to go.
+What are they, and how do they work?
 Here’s everything you need to know about privacy screen protectors!

 What is a privacy screen protector?

-A privacy screen protector serves double duty as a screen protector to keep your smartphone display in pristine condition while also helping to keep away prying eyes in the dark.
-Like a regular screen guard, these can be of the PET film or tempered glass variety, but come with an additional anti-spy filter or layer that limits the viewing angle of your display.
-This ensures that no one else can see what’s on your screen but you.
+A privacy screen protector serves double duty as a screen guard to keep your display scratch-free while also keeping your data safe from prying eyes.
+Like a regular screen guard, these can be of the PET film or tempered glass variety.
+But, it has an additional anti-spy layer that limits the viewing angle of your display.

 Do you need one?

-“Visual hacking” is a fancy way of describing someone who sits or stands next to you in a public place and looks at what you’re doing on your phone.
-It may seem harmless, but it’s definitely something we need to be wary about, given that many of us do basically everything on our smartphones.
+“Visual hacking” is a fancy way of describing how someone sits or stands around you and looks at what’s on your device’s screen.
+It may seem harmless, but it’s worth thinking about at least since many of us do almost everything on our phones.

-Most privacy screen protectors use a form of micro louver technology that allows light from the phone to display to pass through only at certain angles.
-This can basically be compared to how Venetian window blinds work, but at a microscopic scale.
-The filter layer is set to a narrow front angle, usually 60 or 90 degrees, and anyone looking at your screen from beyond that viewing angle will only see a darkened screen.
+Most privacy screen protectors use micro louver technology that allows light from the display to pass through only at certain angles.
+Essentially how Venetian window blinds work, but at a microscopic scale.
+The filter layer is set to a narrow front angle, usually 60 or 90 degrees, and anyone looking at your screen from beyond that viewing angle won’t see anything.

-- 2-way or 4-way privacy – This determines the orientation in which the privacy screen protector is effective.
-A 2-way filter shows a darkened screen in only the portrait orientation.
+- Two-way or four-way privacy – A two-way filter shows a darkened screen only in the portrait orientation.
 The obvious advantage here is that if you want to share something on your phone, all you have to do is turn the phone to landscape.
-However, if complete privacy is what you are looking for, 4-way privacy filters ensure functionality in both orientations.
+However, if complete privacy is what you are looking for, 4-way privacy filters work in both orientations.

-- Viewing angle – The viewing angle is an important factor for a couple of reasons.
-It has to be narrow enough so that people standing or sitting next to you fall outside of this range.
-If a viewing angle is too wide, it kinds of defeats the purpose of having a privacy screen protector.
+- Viewing angle – The viewing angle has to be narrow enough so that people standing or sitting next to you are out of range.
+If a viewing angle is too wide, it defeats the purpose of having a privacy screen protector.
 On the flip side, if it’s too narrow, it may impact your own viewing experience.
-You’ll have to hold the phone completely steady and face the screen head on to make sure that you are able to see what’s on the screen properly.
+You’ll have to face the screen head-on to make sure that you can see the screen properly.
 With most privacy screen protectors, the available viewing angle is usually 60 or 90 degrees.

-The most obvious advantage of using a privacy screen protector is in the name: privacy.
-There’s certainly a greater peace of mind available in the knowledge that you can look at sensitive information on your smartphone while avoiding the prying gaze of bystanders.
+The most obvious advantage of using a privacy screen protector is in the name — privacy.
+Knowing that any sensitive information is safe from the prying gaze of bystanders is a big positive.

 It isn’t just about privacy in public areas either.
-If a spouse, partner, or roommate gets annoyed at the fact that you are on your phone all night, a privacy screen protector is a great way to alleviate this issue.
+If a spouse, partner, or roommate gets annoyed that you are on your phone all night, a privacy screen protector helps here as well.
 It guarantees that they aren’t disturbed by the light from your phone, while you can continue to enjoy it without any issues.